 Open to Internal and External Candidates

-Position Title: Reporting and Grants Officer (GO) (Bosnia and Herzegovina Resilience Initiative (BHRI))
+Position Title: Project Advisor (Bosnia & Herzegovina Resilience Initiative (BHRI) project)

 Languages Required: Excellent command of English and local languages in BiH